jreisinger/docs/notes/k8s/volumes.md

 Containers store data in a temporary filesystem which is isolated from any other container and is empty each time a container starts.
-A Volume persists data beyond a container restart.
-A PersistentVolume keeps data even beyond a Pod or node/cluster restart.

-Thus K8s Volume abstraction fixes two problems:
+The K8s Volume abstraction fixes both these problems:

 1. Ephemeral nature of files in Containers.
 1. Need to share files between Containers within a Pod.